machinable-org/machinable/docs/tutorial/installation.md

 :::

 Note that machinable requires the sqlite json1 extension, otherwise, you will likely see the error message:
 `sqlite3.OperationalError: no such function: json_extract`.
-An easy way to obtain a suitable sqlite version is to install the pysqlite package:
+In this case, an easy way to obtain a suitable sqlite version is to install the pysqlite package:

 ```bash